 We walked amongst giants and TV legends during the Putangirua Pinnacles riverbed track.
 This iconic walk has been made popular due to its appearance in New Zealand’s most famous film – Lord of the Rings.
 If you’re touring the North Island wanting to see as many of these famous locations as possible, this track will no doubt already be on your list.
 If you’re not a fan of the trilogy, it’s still a worthwhile walk.

-There are a couple of different routes to the Putangirua Pinnacles, via the riverbed to walk around the base of them or up the cliffs to view them from above.
+There are a couple of different routes to the Putangirua Pinnacles varying from 2-4 hours; via the riverbed to walk around the base of them or up the cliffs to view them from above.
 Depending on the route you choose will depend on how long it will take.
 We chose the riverbed option which as roughly 2 hours return.

 From the car park, the route is mostly well signposted, there were a couple of places where the signs disappear but as it’s ‘the riverbed’ route, it was fairly obvious which way we should be heading.
 Once again we were joined by curious wagtails but this time, that was the only wildlife we saw on this track – but there was plenty to come from the rest of Cape Palliser.